Soran03/ISOConnect/README.md

 ## Overview

-The Islamic Society App is a mobile application designed to enhance communication and collaboration among members of Islamic societies across universities.
+Welcome to ISOConnect, the full-stack Android application designed to enhance communication and collaboration among members of Islamic societies across universities.
+Developed using Kotlin and Android Studio, the app leverages Firebase for backend services and Google Cloud Services for key functionalities.
 It provides a platform for users to connect, share information, and stay updated with society events and activities.

 ## Features